deephaven/benchmark/README.md

 fully-expressed in code to keep things simple and readable.

 ### Scale Rather Than Iterations
-Repeating tests can be useful for testing the affects of caching (Load file multiple times, is it faster on subsequent loads?), or overcoming a lack of precision in OS timers (Run a fast function many times and average), or average out variability between runs (There's always anomalies).
-But if the context of the test is processing large data sets, then it's better to measure against large data sets.
+Repeating tests can be useful for testing the effects of caching (e.g. load file multiple times; is it faster on subsequent loads?), or overcoming a lack of precision in OS timers (e.g. run a fast function many times and average), or average out variability between runs (there are always anomalies).
+On the other hand, if the context of the test is processing large data sets, then it's better to measure against large data sets where possible.
+This provides a benchmark test that's closer to the real thing when it comes to memory consumption, garbage collection, thread usage, and JIT optimizations.
+Repeating tests, though useful in some scenarios, can have the effect of taking the operation under test out of the benchmark equation because of cached results, resets for each iteration, limited heap usage, or smaller data sets that are too uniform.

 ### Adjust Scale For Each Test
 When measuring a full set of benchmarks for transforming data, some benchmarks will naturally be faster than others (e.g. sums vs joins).
 Running all benchmarks